 The Mixed Open program will see Dave Nolan enter a second cycle in the High-Performance Program after leading the team to an impressive victory over New Zealand at the 2024 World Cup where he transformed the style of the game.
 Dave’s characteristics centre around a strong culture and leadership that transcends all players throughout the program, and we look forward to what he can achieve in the next four years.

 The appointments follow a successful 2024 World Cup campaign for the Athelite Australian Emus who were crowned Opens and Masters World Champions in Nottingham, England in July.
-The Emus claimed twelve out of thirteen Gold Medals in a dominant performance, reaffirming Australia’s position as the global benchmark.
+The Emus claimed twelve out of thirteen Gold Medals in a dominant performance, reaffirming Australia’s position as the global benchmark of Touch Football.